Course guide of Political Systems in the Maghreb (21211F1)

 The conditions for the demonstration of competencies and grading in the extraordinary assessment are the same as in the ordinary assessment.

-• (Theory) Reflective writing: written exercise representing 60% of the firts term grade.
+• (Theory) Advisory Report (teamwork): written exercise representing 60% of the second term grade.
 The grade for this exercise ranges from 0 to 6.

-• (Practice) Press Review: oral presentation of written exercise representing 20% of the firts term grade.
+• (Practice) Press review (individual work): oral presentation of written exercise representing 20% of the second term grade.
 The grade for this exercise ranges from 0 to 2.

 In order to pass the term, students must get a grade equal to or higher than 5 points out of 10, irrespective of whether that result stems from theoretical or practical assigments.